qmacro/qmacro.github.io/_posts/2021-01-26-columnar-layout-with-awk.markdown

 And that's it.
 As the tagline for this blog says, I reserve the right to be wrong.
 I'm not a proficient Awk scripter, but this works for me.

 Happy scripting!

+_Update, later the same day: Over on Lobsters, the user [gioele](https://gioele.io/) contributed a pipeline version, which also helps me in a different area (small pieces loosely joined) of the same Unix meditation: `find ~/gh -type | cut -d/ -f5,6,7 | column -s/ -t`.
+Thanks gioele!_